Commercial Vehicle Restrictions and Traffic Modifications for Baltimore’s Fall Back Safely End of Summer Extravaganza at the Inner Harbor

 • Gay Street from Pratt to Fayette Streets

 • Calvert Street from Pratt to Fayette Streets

 • Baltimore Street from Charles to Gay Streets

 • South side of Key Highway from Light to William Streets

-Due to the large number of people expected in the downtown area for New Year’s festivities, patrons attending the events are strongly encouraged to use public transportation including the Light Rail, metro subway and the Charm City Circulator.
+Due to the large number of people expected in the downtown area for the festivities, patrons attending the events are strongly encouraged to use public transportation including the Light Rail, metro subway and the Charm City Circulator.

 Patrons who wish to drive downtown should park at commercial parking facilities and avoid area neighborhoods.
 Vehicles parked in violation will be ticketed and towed.
 Motorists should exercise patience and be on the watch for pedestrians while driving downtown, especially when approaching area crosswalks.
-Transportation Enforcement Officers along with the Baltimore City Police Department will be working throughout the downtown area to help facilitate the movement of traffic.
+Transportation Enforcement Officers will be working throughout the downtown area to help facilitate the movement of traffic.